apache/beam/playground/backend/README.md

 - `DB_TYPE` - is the type of the code snippet database is used for the backend server.
 If it is set as a `datastore`, then backend server will use Cloud Datastore to keep all code snippets otherwise will be set local database for local deployment and testing (default value = `local`)
 - `SDK_CONFIG` - is the sdk configuration file path, e.g. default example for corresponding sdk.
 It will be saved to cloud datastore during application startup (default value = `../sdks.yaml`)
+- `DATASTORE_EMULATOR_HOST` - is the datastore emulator address.
+If it is given in the environment, the application will connect to the datastore emulator.

+### Application properties

+These properties are stored in `backend/properties.yaml` file:

+- `playground_salt` - is the salt to generate the hash to avoid whatever problems a collision may cause.
+- `max_snippet_size` - is the file content size limit.
+Since 1 character occupies 1 byte of memory, and 1 MB is approximately equal to 1000000 bytes, then maximum size of the snippet is 1000000.
+- `id_length` - is the length of the identifier that is used to store data in the cloud datastore.
+It's appropriate length to save storage size in the cloud datastore and provide good randomnicity.

 ### Running the server app via Docker